modir/laminas-book/docs/mvc.md

 * The *not_found_template* defines the template name for the 404 error.
 * The *exception_template* specifies the template name for the unhandled exception error.

+!!! note
-> You typically set the *display_not_found_reason* and *display_exceptions* parameters
-> to `false` in production systems, because you don't want site visitors see the details
-> about errors in your site.
-However, you will still be able to retrieve the detailed
-> information from Apache's `error.log` file.
+    You typically set the *display_not_found_reason* and *display_exceptions* parameters to `false` in production systems, because you don't want site visitors see the details about errors in your site.
+However, you will still be able to retrieve the detailed information from Apache's `error.log` file.

 ## Models